-The Winter solstice might be on 21st December – but if you ask us, Christmas day just has to be the longest day of the year.
-From sitting and watching the clock until you can scroll Instagram without feeling rude, to watching a backlog of festive crap on the tele.
-Here are the eleven inevitable stages that we all face on Christmas day.
+The Winter solstice might be on December 21 – but if you ask us, Christmas Day just has to be the longest day of the year.
+From sitting and watching the clock until you can scroll Instagram without feeling rude, to watching a backlog of festive crap on the telly.
+Here are the eleven inevitable stages that we all face on Christmas Day.

 1. Waking up far too early before regretting it one hour later